MadeByThePinsHub/handbook/handbook-src/community-hub/network-federation/fedban-reasons.md

 title: Valid FedBan Reasons
 description: Curious about our federation ban reasons?
 We have them.
 ---

-Team members with federation administration permissions in [Rose](https://t.me/MissRose_bot) and/or [Haruka Aya](https://t.me/HarukaAyaBot) can do a federation ban across our Community Network.
+Team members with federation administration permissions in [Rose](https://t.me/MissRose_bot), [Sophie](https://t.me/rSophieBot) and [Haruka Aya](https://t.me/HarukaAyaBot) can do a federation ban across our Community Network.
 This also applies to our bans on [Watchdog Chat Guard](https://t.me/WatchdogChatGuard_bot).

 !!! info "Not a fed admin?"
     If you are here because you got fedbanned, thanks for your interest to visiting here.
 We usually make our fedban